vrai-group/guided-infant-generation/data/Syntetich_complete/README.md

 <li> the train, valid e test sets files in .tfrecord format</li>
 <li> sets_config file in pikle (.pkl) format that containg the infos on configuration. </li>
 </ul>
+For the Syntetich complete, we created only one configuration called: negative_no_flip_camp_5_keypoints_2_mask_1.
-These files are created by the
+The configuration and related files are created by the
 <a href="../Dataset_configuration_generator.py">../Dataset_configuration_generator.py</a> and are used by the framework.
 <br>